China sacks anti-monopoly adviser over Qualcomm payment - Xinhua

-BEIJING A Chinese academic who sat on a government anti-monopoly advisory committee has been sacked, the country's official news agency Xinhua reported on Wednesday, saying he had taken payments from U.S. chipmaker Qualcomm Inc.
+BEIJING A Chinese academic who sat on a government anti-monopoly advisory committee has been sacked, official news agency Xinhua reported on Wednesday, saying he had taken payments from U.S. chipmaker Qualcomm Inc.

 An array of industries has come under the spotlight as China intensifies efforts to bring companies into compliance with an anti-monopoly law enacted in 2008.